Tuition for Credit Courses for 2021-22

 - Federal Direct Unsubsidized Loan Program

-The Direct Unsubsidized Loan provides fixed interest (currently 5.05%) federal loans through the Department of Education.
+The Direct Unsubsidized Loan provides fixed interest (2020-21 year at 2.75%) loans through the Department of Education.
 The Direct Unsubsidized Loan is available to students who do not qualify for some or all of the need-based Direct Subsidized Loan.
 Awards cannot exceed $3,500 for freshmen and students in certificate programs and $4,500 for sophomores for an academic year.
 In addition, dependent students as defined by the Department of Education are eligible to borrow up to $2,000 in Direct Unsubsidized Loans and independent students, up to an additional $6,000.
 Student borrowers will be responsible for payment of the interest that accrues on these loans while they are in school and during periods of deferment.
 Loan repayment begins six months after a student ceases to be enrolled at least half time.
 Monthly payment amount and length of repayment depend on the cumulative amount borrowed, but will be set up with an initial 10-year repayment.

 - Federal Direct PLUS Loan

 The Direct PLUS Loan is a non-need based loan to parents.
 Loans may range up to the published cost of attendance for the institution minus other student aid.
 A loan origination fee of 4.228% is deducted at the time of disbursement.
 The annual fixed interest rate for the 2020-2021 year was 5.30%.
 Parent borrowers will be evaluated for adverse credit history.
 For more information on the Direct PLUS Loan, visit studentaid.gov.